LaravelDaily/Laravel-Reservations-Course/course/03 - Admin - Managing Users of the Company.md

-Before implementing the next feature, adding users to the company, we asked the client a few questions.
+The next step is to add users with the role `company owner`: the ones who would later manage reservations and assign guides to them.
+Before implementing this feature, we asked the client a few questions.

-**Q**: Can a company have more than one user?
+**Question**: Can a company have more than one user with the `company owner` role?
-**A**: Yes.
+**Answer**: Yes.
+**What it means to us**: No extra work, the `belongsTo` relationship is enough, no `many-to-many` here.

-**Q**: Who can manage users for the company?
-Only the `administrator` or the company itself.
+**Question**: Who can manage company owners?
+Only the `super administrator` or the company itself.
-**A**: The company itself.
+**Answer**: The company itself.
+**What it means to us**: Extra unplanned work.
+We didn't initially plan to build User management for Company Owner roles themselves.

-**Q**: Can one user be in more than one company?
+**Question**: Can one "company owner" user belong to more than one company?
-**A**: No.
+**Answer**: No.
+**What it means to us**: No extra work, the `belongsTo` relationship is enough, no `many-to-many` here.

-From these answers, we know that in the planning part adding `company_id` to the `User` table for assigning a user to the company is enough.
-But, the client said that the company itself will be able to manage users which wasn't mentioned before.
-Because of this, **we need to tell** the client that it will take longer to implement this feature and that it will cost more.
+Important at this stage: if we discover new functionality along the way, **we need to tell** the client that some new features will take longer to implement and/or will cost more.

 Ideally, these questions would have been asked before even starting to code to avoid such misunderstandings.